 XVA Hotel Dubai XVA Art Hotel:

 The XVA Art Hotel is tucked away in the Al Fahidi district.
-Property for sale in Dubai One may say that Dubai has a plethora of hotels, each one better than the last, but this one stands out since it has only 14 rooms, each of which has been carefully and meticulously constructed.
+One may say that Dubai has a plethora of hotels, each one better than the last, but this one stands out since it has only 14 rooms, each of which has been carefully and meticulously constructed.
 This previous home is now home to the wonderful XVA Cafe, which serves only Middle Eastern vegetarian meals.
 The gallery and the design shop, on the other hand, may excite you the most, especially if you are an art fan.
 Finally, travel to the starry rooftop to learn exactly what solace entails.

 On your Dubai itinerary, be sure to include some time for these charming eccentric destinations—we promise you won’t be disappointed.